A simple construction of Grassmannian polylogarithms: Symbols, Tate iterated integrals, and variations of mixed Tate motives

 The forms $d\log f$ are closed.
 So condition (\ref{123Chen}) implies the homotopy invariance of the corresponding iterated integral.
-There is an algebraic condition on the functions $f_i$ which implies condition (\ref{123Chen}), and which is hypothetically equivalent to it.
-The key point is this.
 The map $d\log$ annihilates the Steinberg element $(1-f) \otimes f$.
 Conjecturally the ideal generated by the Steinberg elements and constants is the kernel of the map $d\log$.
+So this is an algebraic condition on the functions $f_i$ which implies condition (\ref{123Chen}), and which is hypothetically equivalent to it.

-This leads to the following definitions.
+This leads to the following definition.
 Let $F$ be a field.
-There is a natural projection
+Recall that by Matsumoto's theorem, the group $K_2(F)$ is the quotient of $F^* \otimes F^*$ by the subgroup generated by the Steinberg relations $(1-x) \otimes x$, where $x \in F^*-\{1\}$.
+So there is a projection